 A Mostly Typical Saturday In Washington, D.C.: Political Rallies — Plus Juggalos

-As a rule of thumb, it is not big news when multiple political rallies overlap in the same weekend in the nation's capital, a prime setting for anyone trying to send a message to governmental power.
+As a rule of thumb, it is not big news when multiple political rallies overlap in the same weekend in the nation's capital, a prime setting for anyone trying to send a message to the people in power.

-But there are exceptions to every rule.
-And certainly, in this case, an exception for a large gathering of Juggalos airing their grievance against the Federal Bureau of Investigations.
+But there are exceptions to every rule — and certainly an exception for a large gathering of Juggalos airing their grievance against the FBI.
 (More on this later.)

-Downtown Washington, D.C. was home Saturday to three prominent demonstrations that some feared might combine violently but they instead stayed largely separate and peaceful, with modest attendance.
+Downtown Washington, D.C., was home Saturday to three prominent demonstrations that some feared might combine violently but instead stayed largely separate and peaceful, with modest attendance.

-The self-described "Mother of All Rallies," designed to support President Trump and "defend American culture," was staged on the National Mall for late Saturday morning.
+The self-described "Mother of All Rallies," designed to support President Trump and "defend American culture," was staged on the National Mall late Saturday morning.

 Here we go.
 The Mother of All Rallies @NPR @wamu885 pic.twitter.com/DDqxiHsRDt— Sasha-Ann Simons (@SashaAnnSimons) September 16, 2017